f5devcentral/f5-agility-labs-waf/docs/waf241/module3-L7-dos/lab1/lab1.rst

 .. image:: images/curl1.png
   :width: 600 px

-4. Stop the Apache Bench attack in the terminal window by typing **CTRL +C** and then **4** and hit **Return**.
+4. Stop the Apache Bench attack in the terminal window by typing **CTRL + C** and then **4** and hit **Return**.
 #.
-Now run this command in terminal to send the request from an IP that is being mitigated by DoS profile. ``curl -k --interface 10.1.10.51 https://juiceshop.f5agility.com``
+Now run this command in terminal to send the request from an IP that is being mitigated by DoS profile. ``curl -k --interface 10.1.10.51 https://juiceshop.f5agility.com``.
 #.
 Notice the javascript challenge.
 This IP will continue to be challenged for the duration of the de-escalation period of 360 seconds that we set earlier or as long as the server is under stress from this IP.
-#.
-If for some reason you notice the JS challenge is not appearing in the response to your curl request, it's possible that the cool-off period has already elapsed.
-If so, restart the attack and let it run for a minute or so, then repeat steps 4 and 5 respectively.
+You should also observe JS injection if you substitute **10.1.10.52 and 10.1.10.53** in the curl request.

 .. image:: images/curl2.png
   :width: 600 px

+#.
+If for some reason you notice that the JS challenge is not appearing in the response to your curl request, it's possible that the cool-off period (configured in your DoS Profile) has already elapsed.
+If so, restart the attack (**./AB_SSL_DOS.sh > Option 1**) and let it run for a minute or so, then repeat steps 4 and 5 respectively.
+#.
+You should now observe a JS challenge when submitting a curl request from any of the addresses listed in Step 5 (.51, .52, or .53) even though the attack has ceased.

 **This concludes Lab 3**